ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_terminology.md

   </li>
 </ul>

-## Terminology and Metadata

-This page contains information on the terminology used by ENA related to sequences and metadata.
+<br>This page contains information on the terminology used by ENA related to sequences and metadata.
 We also describe how metadata relates to the sequencing process, as well as how ENA uses and stores metadata.

-### Definition of data types (as used in ENA)
+## Definition of data types (as used in ENA)

 * **'Raw' sequence data** - Sequence data that is obtained directly from a sequencing instrument (e.g. in FASTA, FASTQ, BAM, or CRAM files).
 ENA recommends the use of FASTA/FASTQ file formats (described [below](/support_services/tutorial_ena/tutorial_ena_terminology/#definition-of-metadata-objects)), but accepts also other file formats.